4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 ```4d
 $pushNotification:=MobileAppServer .PushNotification.new()

-$notification:=New object("title";"This is title")
+$notification:=New object
+$notification.title:="This is title"
 $notification.body:="Here is the content of this notification"

 $response:=$pushNotification.send($notification;"abc@4dmail.com")
 ```

-### Instanciate PushNotification class to authenticate
+### Instanciate the PushNotification class

 ---

-First of all, you will need to instanciate the `PushNotification` class.
+**NOTE**

+If you have **only one application** in your Session files (`MobileApps/`), you can call the constructor with no parameter.
+However, if you have **more than one**, you will need to provide parameters to identify which application you want to send push notifications to.

+---

-As it uses the [Session](./Session.md) class, you can provide the same parameters :
+As it uses the [Session](./Session.md) class in its constructor, you can provide the same parameters :

-- none (only if you have exactly one application folder in `MobileApps` folder)
+- none (if you have only one application folder in `MobileApps/` folder)
 ```4d
 $pushNotification:=MobileAppServer .PushNotification.new()
 ```